He aha te mea nui o te ao

-We’re committed to protecting human rights and proactively improving conditions for workers throughout our supply chain.
+We’re committed to protecting human rights and proactively improving the wellbeing and working conditions for workers throughout our supply chain.
 To achieve this, we’ve evolved our approach to focus on transparency and partnership.

 In June 2018, Kathmandu became the first brand in the Southern Hemisphere to become accredited by the Fair Labour Association (FLA).

-The FLA have already completed many social compliance initiatives and assessments at several of our factories.
+The FLA have completed social compliance initiatives and assessments at several of our factories.
 Their reports on Kathmandu facilities can be read on the FLA website.

 The FLA also offers tools and resources to help companies better protect and empower their workers — including training to factory workers and management.
 The FLA works with companies to advocates for greater accountability and transparency throughout global supply chains.

-Our goal is to set the standard for companies in Australia and New Zealand to champion workers’ rights, safety and empowerment.
+Our goal is to set the standard for companies in Australia and New Zealand to champion workers’ wellbeing, safety and empowerment.